Shopify and GitHub integration has made managing the e-commerce site more convenient!

 This time, we introduced a flow such as "Order on Shopify" → "Create an Issue on GitHub".

-First, there is a flow like "When there is an order on Shopify, add a record to the kintone database and notify Slack".
+As an advanced example, we will share two flows to integrate Shopify and GitHub with other apps.
+First, a flow like "When there is an order on Shopify, add a record to the kintone database and notify Slack".

-The app to be integrated is slightly different, but it can be created in the same way as the flow bot we created this time.
+The app to be integrated is slightly different, but it can be created in the same way as the flow bot created this time.

-The next flow I will introduce is "Add text to a Notion page and notify Microsoft Teams when a new issue is created in GitHub."
+This is also very convenient because you don't have to open both apps.
+Next, I will introduce a flow that "adds text to a Notion page and sends a notification to Microsoft Teams when a new issue is created in GitHub."

 Summary